-\noi Let $s$ (respectively $t$) be the number of legs weighted by $x=1$ (respectively by $x=2$).
-Then, in the covering procedure, above the vertex $w$ of $\gc$ put $\n_w$ non-arrowhead vertices, where Furthermore, put on each of these non--arrowhead vertices the same `multiplicity' decoration $(\tilde{m})$, where and the genus decoration $[\tilde{g_w}]$ determined by the formula:
+\noi Let $s$ and $t$ be the number of legs weighted by $x=1$ and $x=2$ respectively.
+Then, in the covering procedure, above the vertex $w$ of $\gc$ put $\n_w$ non-arrowhead vertices, where Furthermore, put on each of these non--arrowhead vertices the same multiplicity decoration $(\tilde{m})$, where and the genus decoration $[\tilde{g}_w]$ determined by the formula:

-\noi (In Step 3, the Euler--number of each vertex will also be provided.)
+\noi (In Step 3, the Euler number of each vertex will also be provided.)